jackc/pgx/README.md

 ## github.com/jackc/pgconn

-pgconn is a lower-level PostgreSQL database driver that operates at nearly the same level is the C library libpq.
+pgconn is a lower-level PostgreSQL database driver that operates at nearly the same level as the C library libpq.

 ## github.com/jackc/pgx/v4/pgxpool

 pgxpool is a connection pool for pgx. pgx is entirely decoupled from its default pool implementation.
-This means pgx can be used with a different pool without any pool at all.
+This means pgx can be used with a different pool or without any pool at all.

 ## github.com/jackc/pgx/v4/stdlib